SylviaZiyuZhang/STEP-portfolio/README.md

 # Google Student Training in Engineering Program

-This file contains Sylvia Zhang's portfolio and STEP projects.
+This file contains Sylvia Zhang's portfolio as the STEP onboarding project.